behas/lucene-skos/README.md

     CTRL-C

-Download or build the lucene-SKOS jar and its dependencies as described previously and extract the obtained archive.
+Download or build the lucene-skos jar and its dependencies as described previously and extract the obtained archive.

 Create a folder _lib_ in your _SOLR_HOME_ directory.
 In the default installation $SOLR_HOME$ is ./apache-solr-x.x.x/example/solr